 - Mobile Cinematic VR & 360° Video Production: The Future is Now - a category for Cinematic VR and 360° Video Production

-- MoJo, Mobile Storytelling, micro-movies & micro-formats - a category for live streaming, mobile social media apps, drones and other pocket cameras (such as GoPro) & mobile devices.
+- Innovation category: Vertical Videos & Films, MoJo, Mobile Storytelling, micro-movies & micro-formats - a category for live streaming, mobile social media apps, drones and other pocket cameras (such as GoPro) & mobile devices

 MINA Screening Partners:

 Smartphones provide opportunities to see the world in a new perspective and change the viewpoints of representation.
 With the rise of MoJo (mobile journalism) and transmedia storytelling filmmakers, artists, activists and designers establish new forms of connectivity and sociability.
 Collaborative and co-creative film-making practices empower communities around the world to express themselves.
 With the constant innovation of camera technology and image/video processing applications, mobile and smartphones aesthetics are shaping new experiences and enable storytellers to cover new ground.
-In order to make the program accessible to educational institutions it will be streamed via 'The Education Shop' (more information will be available soon on www.mina.pro)
+In order to make the program accessible in an uncertain time for travelling the screening reel will also be streamed via Xerb (more information will be available soon on www.mina.pro).

-For further questions or if you would like to host a smartphone filmmaking workshop email Max@mina.pro or Ulrike.email@example.com
+For further questions or if you would like to host a smartphone filmmaking screening or workshop email Max@mina.pro

-Selected works from the #MINA2019 International Mobile Innovation Screening will be featured in the MINA program and MINA’s international partner festivals & screenings.
+Selected works from the #MINA2022 International Mobile Innovation Screening will be featured in the MINA program and MINA’s international partner festivals & screenings.

 Submitted short film, documentaries, experimental films and videos shall be filmed with a mobile, smartphone or pocket cameras.
 Filmmakers agree for videos to be featured in MINA promotional material, online & in print, in the MINA show reel and featured MINA screenings and exhibitions.